plus8/hotspot/INSTALL.md

-just done a fresh install of (bullseye) with desktop
+To start off with I just did a fresh install of (bullseye) with desktop.

 Before you start connect the pi to whatever your home wifi is if that's available.
-It will revert to these settings automatically.
+It will revert to these settings automatically when the AP is disabled and they're easier to set up before.
 You can also put several entries for wifis with varying priorities in your wpa_supplicant file. e.g:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev